Prathamesh942/koinx_assignment/README.md

 7. Hosted the code on GitHub.
 8. Deployed the code using Vercel.

+## Optional Tasks Completed
+1. Made token data to be shown dynamic using coin Id as URL parameter to path

 ## Repository Structure

 - `/src`: Contains the source code for the React application.